Geraldo Perdomo Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 17th in the league.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 16th in the league.

-- The Padres have a 4.14 team ERA that ranks 14th across all MLB pitching staffs.
+- The Padres' 4.43 team ERA ranks 16th across all league pitching staffs.

-- Padres pitchers combine to rank 14th in baseball in home runs allowed (21 total, 1.1 per game).
+- Padres pitchers combine to surrender 21 total home runs at a clip of one per game (to rank 13th in the league).

-- Lugo makes the start for the Padres, his fourth of the season.
-He is 2-0 with a 2.70 ERA and 17 strikeouts in 16 2/3 innings pitched.
+- Musgrove will take the mound to start for the Padres, his first of the season.

-- In his most recent appearance on Saturday, the right-hander went 3 2/3 innings against the Milwaukee Brewers, giving up three earned runs while surrendering eight hits.
+- In his last appearance on Friday, Oct.
+21, the 30-year-old right-hander, started and went 5 2/3 innings against the Philadelphia Phillies.

-- The 33-year-old has an ERA of 2.70, with 9.2 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .266 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.